boutproject/BOUT-dev/manual/sphinx/user_docs/physics_models.rst

-The ``comms.add()`` routine can be given any number of variables at once (there’s no practical limit on the total number of variables which are added to a :cpp:class:`FieldGroup` ), so this can be shortened to
+The ``comms.add()`` routine can be given any number of variables at once (there’s no practical limit on the total number of variables which are added to a `FieldGroup` ), so this can be shortened to

 ::